-For the year ended June 30, 2018, the District recognized PERA Fund - General Division pension expense of \$27,102.
-At June 30, 2018, the District reported PERA Fund - General Division deferred outflows of resources and deferred inflows or resources related to pensions from the following sources:
+For the year ended June 30, 2019, the District recognized PERA Fund - General Division pension expense of \$34,635.
+At June 30, 2019, the District reported PERA Fund - General Division deferred outflows of resources and deferred inflows or resources related to pensions from the following sources:

-Deferred Deferred Outflows of Inflows of Resources Resources Differences between expected and actual experience \$ 6,317 8,234 Changes of assumptions 7,414 1,661 Net difference between projected and actual earnings on pension plan investments 13,190 - Changes in proportion and differences between contributions and proportionate share of contributions 18,506 6,413 Contributions subsequent to the measurement date 11,424 Total \$ 56,851 16,308
+Deferred Deferred Outflows of Inflows of Resources Resources Differences between expected and actual experience \$ 5,853 5,316 Changes of assumptions 18,358 1,164 Net difference between projected and actual earnings on pension plan investments 15,017 - Changes in proportion and differences between contributions 17.027 2245 and proportionate share of contributions 17,027 3,345 Contributions subsequent to the measurement date 11,143 Total \$ 67,398 9,825

-\$11,424 reported as deferred outflows of resources related to pensions resulting from District contributions subsequent to the measurement date, will be recognized as a reduction of the net pension liability in the year ended June 30, 2019.
+\$11,143 reported as deferred outflows of resources related to pensions resulting from District contributions subsequent to the measurement date, will be recognized as a reduction of the net pension liability in the year ended June 30, 2020.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:

 Year ended June 30:

-2019 \$ 12,208

-2020 16,049
+2020 \$ 26,482

-2021 4,716
+2021 14,124

-2022 (3,854)
+2022 5,040

+2023 784

-2023 -
+2024 -

 Thereafter

-\$ 29,119
+\$ 46,430

 Actuarial assumptions.
-The total pension liability in the June 30, 2017 actuarial valuation was determined using the following significant actuarial assumptions were adopted by the Board for use in the June 30, 2015 actuarial valuation and applied to all periods included in the measurement:
+The total pension liability in the June 30, 2017 actuarial valuation was determined using the following significant actuarial assumptions applied to all periods included in the measurement:

-Actuarial valuation date June 30, 2016 Actuarial cost method Entry age normal Amortization method Level percentage of pay Amortization period Solved for based on statutory rates Asset valuation method 4 year smoothed market value Actuarial assumptions: Investment of rate of return 7.51% annual rate, net of investment expense Projected benefit payment 100 years Payroll growth 2.75% for first 9 years, then 3.25% annual rate Projected salary increases 2.75% to 14.00% annual rate Includes inflation at 2.25% annual rate first 9 years, 2.75% all other years Mortality Assumption RP-2000 Mortality Tables (Combined table for healthy post- retirements, Employee table for active members, and Disabled table for disabled retirees before retirement age) with projection to 2018 using Scale AA.
-Experience Study Dates July 1, 2008 to June 30, 2013 (demographic) and July 1, 2010 through June 20, 2016 (economic)
+Actuarial valuation date June 30, 2017

+Actuarial cost method Entry age normal

+Amortization method Level percentage of pay

+Amortization period Solved for based on statutory rates

+Asset valuation method

+Actuarial assumptions:

+Investment of rate of return 7.25% annual rate, net of investment expense

+Projected benefit payment 100 years

+Payroll growth 3.00%

+Projected salary increases 3.25% to 13.50% annual rate

+Includes inflation at 2.50%, 2.75% all other years

+Mortality Assumption The mortality assumptios are based on the RPH-2014 Blue Collar mortality table with female ages set forward one year.
+Furture improvement in mortality rates is assumed using 60% of the MP-2017 projection scale generationally.
+For non-public safety groups, 25% of in-service deaths are assumed to be duty related and 35% are assued to be duty-related for public safety groups.

+Experience Study Dates July 1, 2008 to June 30, 2017 (demographic) and July 1, 2010 through June 20, 2018 (economic)

-The total PERA pension liability, net pension liability amounts, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2016.
-The total pension liability for each division were rolled forward from the valuation date to the Plan year ending June 30, 2017, using generally accepted actuarial principles.
-Therefore, the employer's portion was established as of the measurement date of June 30, 2017.
+The total PERA pension liability, net pension liability amounts, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2017.
+The total pension liability was rolled forward from the valuation date to the Plan year ending June 30, 2018.
+These assumptions were adopted by the Board for use in the June 30, 2017 actuarial valuation.

-The long-term expected rate of return on pension plan investments was determined using a statistical analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

 Long-term

 Target Expected Real

 All Funds - Asset Class Allocation Rate of Return

-Global Equity 43.50% 7.39%
+Global Equity 43.50% 7.48%

-Risk Reduction and Mitigation 21.50% 1.79%
+Risk Reduction and Mitigation 21.50% 2.37%

-Credit Oriented Fixed Income 15.00% 5.77%
+Credit Oriented Fixed Income 15.00% 5.47%

-Real Assets to Include Real Estate Equity 20.00% 7.35%
+Real Assets to include Real Estate Equity 20.00% 6.48%

 Total 100.00%